lostechies/blog/_derekgreer/2011-03-29-effective-tests-how-faking-it-can-help-you.md

 Faking it serves as one of the strategies for writing _maintainable_ software.

 Ultimately, we want software that works through the simplest means possible.
-The &#8220;Fake It&#8221; strategy, coupled with Refactoring (i.e. eliminating duplication) or Triangulation (writing more tests to prove the need for further generalization), leads to an additive approach to arriving at a solution that accommodates the needs of the specifications in a maintainable way.&nbsp; Faking It + Refactoring|Triangulation is a disciplined formula for achieving emergent design.
+The "Fake It" strategy, coupled with Refactoring (i.e. eliminating duplication) or Triangulation (writing more tests to prove the need for further generalization), leads to an additive approach to arriving at a solution that accommodates the needs of the specifications in a maintainable way.
+Faking It + Refactoring and/or Triangulation is a disciplined formula for achieving emergent design.

 &nbsp;